Read what inspired Donald Trump to declare - America First

 We shared a sense of certainty that those in whose trust we placed our life-savings had our best interests at heart.

-We slept because we believed that the government was placing too many obstacles
+We slept because we believed that the government was placing too many obstacles in the way of the affairs of honest businesses.

-And yet, we woke to find our most trusted financial institutions trading unregulated monetary instruments
+And yet, we woke to find our most trusted financial institutions trading unregulated monetary instruments that to this day, more than a decade on, the unraveling of which remains a daunting task.

-We, both those on whose shoulders the mantle of authority now rests, and those on whose shoulders authority
+We, both those on whose shoulders the mantle of authority now rests, and those on whose shoulders authority will

-will rest in the future, must remain cognizant of the fact that in a free society, the people have no one to blame for the circumstances in which they find themselves - other than themselves.
+reside in the future, must remain cognizant of the fact that in a free society, the people have no one to blame for the circumstances in which they find themselves - other than themselves.

 The constitutional role of government has among its guiding principles to promote the general good.